theprincy/fabercad/.github/CONTRIBUTING.md

 First off.
 You are awesome.
-Thanks for wanting to help contribute to the JSketcher project.
+Thanks for wanting to help contribute to the FaberCad project.

 To make things easier to manage we have some guidelines that will help to keep the codebase clean and tidy.